homics/instructions/homics/docs/user-guide/gateway.md

 There won't be any database for the gateway since it's not holding any data.
 It's going to be running on port 8080.

-We are using [ZUUL](https://github.com/Netflix/zuul) developed by Netflix that is an edge service that provides dynamic routing, monitoring, resiliency, security, and more.
+We are using [ZUUL](https://github.com/Netflix/zuul) developed by Netflix.
+It's an edge service that provides dynamic routing, monitoring, resiliency, security, among other things.
 Spring integrated it in **Spring Cloud**.

 You will need to set it up in your `application.yaml`.